oracle-livelabs/apex/apex-professional-hol7/customizing-interactive-grid-enduser.md

 ## What's Next?

-In the next workshop, you will learn how to create page items and page buttons.
+In the next workshop, you will learn how to create page items and buttons.

 ## Acknowledgements